mkapuscik/habner-g12/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to flash the project onto tracksoar hardware.

 ### Prerequisites

-What things you need to install the software and how to install them
+Arduino 1.5

 ```
 Give examples